llleaa/ML-2025/projects/project2/README.md

 To run the main file, you can also do
 $ ./run_main.sh
-which runs a bash file that iterates over different parameters, and saves them
+which runs a bash file that iterates over different parameters, and saves them.